AZ-400: Designing and Implementing Microsoft DevOps Solutions

 displayName: 'Deploy to ${{ parameters.environment }}'

-- Ease of Maintenance: Smaller, focused files are simpler to update, debug, and manage.
+- Maintainability: Smaller, focused files are easier to update and debug.

 Watch Video